jhljx/LeetCodePractice/Category/Cetegory_Problems.md

 - 655\.
 Print Binary Tree
 - 814\.
 Binary Tree Pruning
 - 865\.
 Smallest Subtree with all the Deepest Nodes(好题)
+- 889\.
+Construct Binary Tree from Preorder and Postorder Traversal

 ## Trie